 - This qualification is designed for people who are learning English as an additional language.
-There are 5 qualifications; each one leads to a National Certificate in English Language (NZCEL). - Each qualification level builds on skills learnt in the previous one. - At levels, 3 and 4 the qualification is split into three separate strands, general, workplace and academic.
+There are 5 qualifications; each one leads to a National Certificate in English Language (NZCEL). - Each qualification level builds on skills learnt in the previous level. - At levels, 3 and 4 the qualification is split into three separate strands, general, workplace and academic.
 If you want to go to university you must select the academic strand.
-In the academic strand you may also have the opportunity to prepare for exams like IELTS, and FCE. - Each qualification is divided up into four courses worth 15 credits each.
+In the academic strand you may also have the opportunity to prepare for exams like IELTS, and FCE. - Each NZCEL qualification is divided up into four courses worth 15 credits each.
 You are required to complete 60 NZQA credits to complete each qualification.
 The 4 courses are reading, writing, listening and speaking.
-Each credit involves approximately 10 hours of study. - Within some courses there are NZQA unit standards you can gain these as part of the qualification. - Each qualification involves 20 weeks study and two weeks holiday.
-The total length is 22 weeks. - Teaching hours are from 9am to 3pm Monday to Friday and it is expected that you will do at least 5 hours self-directed study (homework) per week. - The total numbers of study hours per qualification is 600.
+Each credit involves approximately 10 hours of study. - Within most courses there are NZQA unit standards which you gain as part of the qualification. - Each qualification involves 20 weeks study and two weeks holiday.
+The total length is 22 weeks. - Teaching hours are from 9.00am to 3.00pm Monday to Friday and it is expected that you will do at least 5 hours self-directed study (homework) per week. - The total number of study hours per qualification is 600.